abelardojarab/emacs-config/.emacs.d/multiple-cursors/README.md

  - `set-rectangular-region-anchor`: Think of this one as `set-mark` except you're marking a rectangular region.
  - `mc/mark-sgml-tag-pair`: Mark the current opening and closing tag.
  - `mc/insert-numbers`: Insert increasing numbers for each cursor, top to bottom.
+ - `mc/insert-letters`: Insert increasing letters for each cursor, top to bottom.
  - `mc/sort-regions`: Sort the marked regions alphabetically.
  - `mc/reverse-regions`: Reverse the order of the marked regions.